Zain-Ashfaq/tech241-aws/README.md

 5. In the 'Create Image' dialog box, type a unique name and description, and choose 'Create Image'.
 6. After the process completes, the AMI is available for use.

-For more detailed instructions, refer to the [Amazon EC2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html).

-## Conclusion

-AMIs are a powerful tool in AWS, allowing you to quickly launch and manage instances with your custom software and configurations.
-By understanding how to create and use AMIs, you can greatly improve your efficiency and productivity in AWS.

 # Setting Up a Dashboard and CPU Usage Alarm in AWS

 ## Introduction